Aditi9505/automated-pedagogy-research-py/README.md

  Evaluating Open Source Models for Student Competence Analysis

-This project explores and evaluates the use of open source AI models for assessing and enhancing student learning in Python.
-The goal is to move beyond simple code correctness and into the realm of conceptual understanding, identifying misconceptions, and fostering deeper learning.
+A Research Plan for Prompting High-Level Student Competence This document outlines a strategic research plan to evaluate and adapt open source AI models for a critical educational challenge: generating insightful prompts that assess a student's depth of understanding, rather than just their ability to produce correct code.
+My work uses Python learning as a case study to demonstrate this approach.

-📝 Research Plan: A Structured Approach
+📝 Research Methodology
-My research plan is divided into two phases to ensure a thorough and practical evaluation.
+My evaluation strategy is a two-phased process designed to be both comprehensive and practical.

-Phase 1: Model Identification & Criteria Setting
+Phase 1: Identification and Selection of Candidate Models

-I will begin by identifying a shortlist of open source LLMs from platforms like Hugging Face.
-The primary criteria for selection will be:
+I will begin with a targeted search on platforms like Hugging Face and GitHub for models specialized in code-related tasks.
+The key criteria for a promising candidate model will be:

-Suitability for Code Analysis: Models explicitly trained on code (e.g., Code Llama, CodeBERT) are prioritized.
+Code-Centric Foundation: Prioritizing models pre-trained on large code corpora, such as Code Llama or CodeBERT.
+This ensures a robust understanding of code semantics and structure from the outset.

-Open Source & Accessibility: The model must be freely available and have a clear license for academic use.
+Open-Source and Accessible: The model must be freely available for research and educational purposes to ensure it aligns with the FOSSEE mission.

-Computational Footprint: I will favor models that are relatively small and can be run on consumer-grade hardware for practical, in-classroom deployment.
+Scalability: A practical model must be adaptable.
+I will consider models that can be run on consumer-grade hardware for localized deployment or scaled on cloud infrastructure for broader use.

-Phase 2: Hands-on Evaluation
+Phase 2: Targeted Hands-on Evaluation

-From the shortlist, I will perform a targeted evaluation using a custom Python script.
-This script will simulate the student-teacher interaction by feeding the model student-written code and then assessing the quality of the prompts it generates.
-This allows for a direct, qualitative assessment of the model's performance in our specific use case.
+I will select a model from my shortlist to perform a qualitative, hands-on evaluation using a Python script.
+This script will simulate the model's application by:

+Feeding it student-written Python code snippets (e.g., incorrect syntax, inefficient logic, or conceptual errors).

+Generating a diverse set of prompts or feedback from the model.

+Manually assessing the quality, relevance, and pedagogical value of the output against a predefined rubric.

+This phase will move beyond theoretical discussions to provide concrete evidence of the model's capabilities and limitations.

-🧠 Reasoning and Critical Analysis
+🧠 Critical Analysis and Rationale
-What makes a model suitable for high-level competence analysis?
+1. What makes a model suitable for high-level competence analysis?
-A model is suitable for this task if it demonstrates semantic understanding and pedagogical reasoning.
+A model is suitable when it possesses strong semantic understanding and a capacity for pedagogical reasoning.
 It must be able to:

-Identify Underlying Logic: Go beyond syntax errors and understand the student's logical intent and problem-solving strategy.
+Discern Intent: Go beyond literal code to understand the student's problem-solving strategy.
+A good model identifies a flawed algorithm, not just a syntax error.

-Generate Socratic Prompts: Formulate questions that guide the student toward a solution without giving it away.
-For instance, instead of fixing a bug, the model should ask, "What happens if the input is an empty list?" to prompt critical thinking about edge cases.
+Generate Socratic Prompts: Instead of providing a direct fix, it should formulate guiding questions that prompt the student toward self-discovery.
+For instance, a meaningful prompt might ask, "What happens if you try to sort a list of mixed data types?" rather than, "Your code fails because of a type error."

-Detect Misconceptions: Recognize patterns of incorrect reasoning (e.g., confusing == with =) and address the underlying concept rather than just the immediate error.

-Maintain a Socratic Tone: The model's prompts must be encouraging and non-judgmental, fostering a safe learning environment.
+Identify Misconceptions: It should be able to recognize and challenge a student's fundamental misunderstanding of a concept (e.g., mutable vs. immutable objects) and not just correct an isolated mistake.

-How would you test whether a model generates meaningful prompts?
+2. How would you test whether a model generates meaningful prompts?
-I would employ a qualitative, rubric-based evaluation combined with a human-in-the-loop approach.
+I would test the model's output using a human-in-the-loop validation process.

-Create Test Scenarios: I would prepare a set of Python code snippets containing common student errors, misconceptions, and inefficient solutions.

-Rubric Development: A scoring rubric would be created based on criteria such as:
+Rubric-Based Scoring: A qualitative rubric will score the model's prompts on three key criteria:

-Relevance (1-5): Does the prompt address the core issue in the code?
+Relevance: Does the prompt directly address the conceptual issue in the code?

+Clarity: Is the language of the prompt simple and encouraging for a learner?

-Effectiveness (1-5): Does the prompt encourage the student to think critically instead of just applying a fix?
+Depth: Does the prompt guide the student to a deeper understanding, or does it just offer a hint for the immediate solution?

-Clarity (1-5): Is the prompt easy for a student to understand?

-Expert Validation: The model's generated prompts would be scored against this rubric by a Python expert.
-This process would provide both quantitative and qualitative data to determine the model's suitability and highlight its limitations.
+Comparative Analysis: The model's prompts will be directly compared against prompts written by an experienced human instructor for the same code.
+This comparison will provide a clear benchmark for the model's effectiveness and highlight areas where its "reasoning" falls short.

-Trade-offs: Accuracy, Interpretability, and Cost
-The ideal model balances these three factors.
-A massive, highly accurate LLM might give excellent prompts but be too slow or expensive for real-time educational feedback.
-A smaller model, while less accurate, could be deployed locally at a low cost, providing instant feedback.
-The most crucial trade-off is between accuracy and interpretability.
-While a model may be "accurate" in generating a correct prompt, if its logic is a "black box," it's hard for an instructor to trust it.
-For an educational tool, some level of interpretability (e.g., an explanation of why the prompt was generated) is a valuable feature.

-Model Choice: Initial Evaluation with Code Llama
-For this task, I would choose to evaluate Code Llama due to its specific focus on code.

-Strengths: Its core strength is its understanding of code structure and semantics, making it uniquely suited for analyzing Python code.
-Being an open-source model developed by Meta, it provides a powerful, free foundation that can be fine-tuned.
+3. What trade-offs might exist between accuracy, interpretability, and cost?
+The primary trade-off lies in choosing between a massive, highly accurate black-box model and a smaller, more interpretable one.

+Accuracy vs. Cost: A larger model like Code Llama 70B may offer superior reasoning but is expensive and slow to run.
+A smaller, fine-tuned model (e.g., Code Llama 7B) may be less accurate but is more feasible for real-time, low-cost deployment in a classroom setting.

+Accuracy vs. Interpretability: The "black-box" nature of large LLMs makes it difficult to understand why a specific prompt was generated.
+While such a model might be highly effective, its lack of interpretability could make it difficult for instructors to trust and integrate into their teaching.
+The optimal solution is one that provides a high degree of accuracy with a sufficient level of transparency.

+4. Why did you choose Code Llama, and what are its strengths and limitations?
+I chose Code Llama for initial evaluation because it is a powerful, open-source model specifically designed and trained for coding tasks.

+Strengths: Its extensive training on a large code corpus provides a strong foundation for analyzing student Python.
+Its open-source nature means it can be fine-tuned to fit the precise pedagogical needs of a specific curriculum without licensing costs, offering both power and flexibility.

-Limitations: Its primary limitation is its size and computational requirements.
-Deploying a larger variant for real-time analysis would likely require cloud infrastructure.
-Moreover, like many LLMs, it can "hallucinate," potentially providing incorrect or misleading feedback.
-A robust fine-tuning and validation process would be necessary to mitigate these risks and tailor its responses to be truly effective in an educational context.
+Limitations: Its size presents a significant computational challenge for local deployment, necessitating cloud infrastructure or a strategic use of smaller variants.
+Additionally, like all LLMs, Code Llama is susceptible to "hallucinations," which could lead to incorrect or misleading feedback for students.
+A rigorous, iterative validation process would be required to fine-tune the model's tone and ensure the accuracy of its prompts.

 🛠️ Reproducibility and Setup Instructions
 To run my evaluation script and reproduce this research, follow these steps:

 Clone this repository:
 git clone [[your_repo_link](https://github.com/Aditi9505/automated-pedagogy-research-py)]
 cd [automated-pedagogy-research-py]